yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 date:   2021-01-31 17:55:00 -0700
 categories: general tech
 excerpt: |
-    The golang standard library is fairly rich.
+    The go standard library is fairly rich.
 However, there are certain pieces of functionality that are either missing or insufficient and that, as a result, require the use of third-party libraries in nearly all of my projects.
 In this post, I want to go through the main "batteries not included" in the standard library, and the alternatives that I typically